-The Risk Management Committee currently comprises three members, namely Mr. Chung Tin Shing, Mr. Wong Shek Fai, Johnson and Mr. Lam Chon Loi.
+The Risk Management Committee currently comprises two executive Directors, being Mr. Chung Tin Shing and Mr. Wong Shek Fai, Johnson and one independent non-executive Director, being Mr. Lam Chon Loi.
 Mr. Chung Tin Shing is the chairman of the Risk Management Committee.

-Two Risk Management Committee meetings was held during the year ended 31 December 2021.
+Three Risk Management Committee meeting was held during the year ended 31 December 2023.
 The Risk Management Committee has reviewed the risk management policy and the Company's internal control and risk management systems, and recommended to the Board on risk management and internal control matters.
-The Company has also reviewed the adequacy of resources, qualification and experience of staff of the Group's internal audit function.
+The Company has also reviewed the adequacy of resources, qualification and experience of staff of the Group's internal audit function and reviewed the hedging policy.
 In the opinion of the Risk Management Committee, as the Company has appointed an independent internal control adviser to review the Group's risk management and internal control systems, the internal audit function of the Company remains effective.
 Details of the attendance of the members of the Risk Management Committee meeting are as follows:

 Attendance/

-Number of

-Members meeting(s) held
+Members Number of meeting(s) held

-Mr. Chung Tin Shing (Chairman) 2/2
+Mr. Chung Tin Shing (Chairman)

-Mr. Wong Shek Fai, Johnson 2/2
+Mr. Wong Shek Fai, Johnson 3/3

-Mr. Lam Chon Loi 2/2
+Mr. Lam Chon Loi 3/3